divyatez-sprinklr/ASSIGNMENT19052022/README.md

 * Editable title
 * Center layout

-## Aditionally Interesting features I noted are:
+## Additionally Interesting features I noted are:
-* Editing title was getting updated on name of file in items at sametime, so implemented that.
+* Editing title was getting updated on name of file in items at same time, so implemented that.
-* Clicking anywhere beow the image will activate editing
+* Clicking anywhere below the image will activate editing
 * Pressing enter will remove focus from textarea, ie cursor will no longer be active.
 * data.js file is kept in other folder.
 * background is linear gradient.